thephpleague/csv/docs/9.0/interoperability/enclose-field.md

 The `EncloseField::addTo` method will:

-- register the stream filter if it is not already the case
+- register the stream filter if it is not already the case.
-- add a formatter to the `Writer` object to force `fputcsv` to enclose all record field
+- add a formatter to the `Writer` object to force `fputcsv` to enclose all record fields.
 - add a stream filter to the `Writer` object to remove the added sequence from the final CSV.

 ```php